-Figure 1.5.2 Example potential environmental watering actions and objectives table
+Figure 1.5.2 Example potential actions to deliver water for the environment and objectives table

 Potential environmental watering actions describe the timing, magnitude, duration and frequency of environmental flows to rivers or the timing of releases to wetlands.
 Subsection 1.3.3 explains how watering actions are prioritised.
 The seasonal watering statements issued by the VEWH authorise waterway managers to undertake environmental watering actions described in this table.
 Subsection 1.3.2 explains how seasonal watering statements and watering authorisations fit into the environmental watering planning framework.

 Environmental objectives are those listed in the environmental objectives table for each system (as the Figure 1.5.1 example above shows).
 Each environmental objective will be supported by one or more watering actions and functional watering objectives.